-So I jumped at the opportunity to participate in sharing all the amazing work Allstate Foundation is doing to bring awareness, as part of Domestic Violence Awareness Month in October, using the Purple Purse, as a symbol for domestic violence, symbolizing a woman’s way to escape the cycle of abuse by gaining financial independence.
+So I jumped at the opportunity to potentially learn more about lawyers and volunteers who work hard to help these victims of abuse.
+I am eager to also participate in sharing all the amazing work Allstate Foundation is doing to bring awareness, as part of Domestic Violence Awareness Month in October, using the Purple Purse, as a symbol for domestic violence, symbolizing a woman’s way to escape the cycle of abuse by gaining financial independence.
 Now in its third year, The Purple Purse campaign has pledged to donate up to $350,000 to the YWCA for programs designed for assisting survivors of domestic violence and other women in need.

 Through the campaign’s website : www.purplepurse.com, I learned that:

 Domestic violence is an issue that impacts millions, but few talk about it.
 Purple Purse helps people carry on conversations and pass information about domestic violence and financial abuse by placing the power directly into people’s hands with a purple purse.

 Domestic violence affects one in four women in their lifetime – that’s more women than breast cancer, ovarian cancer and lung cancer combined.